 Monthly data summarising the three-year period January 2018 to December 2020 is shown below, by trade direction.
 In each case the flows cover trade between the eight central European countries and non-EU trade partners.
-The tables show monthly tonnages per direction (in thousands), and each table shows an index comparing 2020 values with average of the previous two years.
-An index figure of 100 means that 2020 levels are at their "normal" level, whereas a figure of less than 100 means the trade has decreased.
-Above 100 means there was an increase.
-We are therefore using these indices to see if 2020 volumes are significantly affected by the crisis.
+The tables show monthly tonnages per direction (in thousands), and each table shows an index comparing 2021 values with average of 2018 and 2019.
+An index figure of 100 means that 2021 levels are at their "normal" or pre-pandemic level.
+We are therefore using these indices to see if 2021 volumes are still significantly affected by the crisis.
+2020 figures are also included for reference.